cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

-For more complex protocols, careful analysis is required as the original security proofs may no longer apply, and the tweaks for one protocol may have disastrous effects when applied to another (for instance, the octuple-spend vulnerability in [@MoneroVuln]).
+For more complex protocols, careful analysis is required as the original security proofs may no longer apply, and the tweaks for one protocol may have disastrous effects when applied to another (for instance, the octuple-spend vulnerability described in [@MoneroVuln]).

-Decaf and Ristretto fix this abstraction mismatch in one place for all protocols, providing an abstraction to protocol implementors that matches the abstraction commonly assumed in protocol specifications, while still allowing the use of high-performance curve implementations internally.
-The abstraction layer imposes minor overhead, and only in the encoding and decoding phases.
+Decaf and Ristretto fix this abstraction mismatch in one place for all protocols, providing an abstraction to protocol implementors that matches the abstraction commonly assumed in protocol specifications while still allowing the use of high-performance curve implementations internally.
+The abstraction layer imposes minor overhead but only in the encoding and decoding phases.

-While Ristretto is a general method, and can be used in conjunction with any Edwards curve with cofactor 4 or 8, this document specifies the ristretto255 group, which can be implemented using Curve25519, and the decaf448 group, which can be implemented using edwards448.
+While Ristretto is a general method and can be used in conjunction with any Edwards curve with cofactor 4 or 8, this document specifies the ristretto255 group, which can be implemented using Curve25519, and the decaf448 group, which can be implemented using edwards448.

-There are other elliptic curves that can be used internally to implement ristretto255 or decaf448, and those implementations would be interoperable with a Curve25519- or edwards448-based one, but those constructions are out-of-scope for this document.
+There are other elliptic curves that can be used internally to implement ristretto255 or decaf448; those implementations would be interoperable with one based on Curve25519 or edwards448, but those constructions are out of scope for this document.

 The Ristretto construction is described and justified in detail at [@RistrettoGroup].